1-1024x406.jpg

 At Quinn Family Law we are committed to excellence in client service and advocacy.
 We avoid litigation where possible and win litigation when necessary.
 Your telephone calls and emails are returned promptly and the advice we provide is practical and cost-effective.

-Shelley C. Quinn, LL.B., LL.M.
+Shelley C. Quinn,

 Shelley C. Quinn graduated from Osgoode Hall Law School in 1996 and was called to the Ontario Bar in 1998.
 She founded Quinn Family Law in 2014 and received her Master of Laws degree in Family Law from Osgoode the same year.